 If you're not sure whether a cost is a Cost Of Sales, here's a good rule of thumb, if you want to know if an expense falls under COGS, ask: "Would this expense have been an expense even if no sales were generated?"
 Meaning if you sold no product at all this month, would you still have this cost to pay?
 If the answer to that question is no, then the cost is most likely a cost of sales.

-Learn more about cost of sales and operating expenses, see: What is the difference between cost of sales and expenses?
+Learn more about the cost of sales and operating expenses, see: What is the difference between the cost of sales and expenses?

 You can also add personnel cost of sales(direct labor)—that is, personnel such as factory workers or servers—whose expenses you want to treat as cost of sales(direct costs).